Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 A complete ophthalmological examination takes from one to one and a half hours.

-1. identification of complaints, collection of anamnesis.
+1. identifying complaints, collecting anamnesis.

-9. Biomicroscopy- study of eye structures (conjunctiva, cornea, anterior chamber, iris, lens, vitreous body, fundus) using a slit lamp - biomicroscope.
+9. Biomicroscopy- examination of the structures of the eye (conjunctiva, cornea, anterior chamber, iris, lens, vitreous body, fundus) using a slit lamp - biomicroscope.

-11. Schirmer's test- determination of tear production.
+11. Schirmer test- determination of tear production.

 CATEGORIES